-The Great Migration
+The Great Wildebeest Migration

 There is no start or finish as such but we commonly say the migration goes from the Serengeti Plains in a northwesterly direction towards the famous Masai Mara Game Reserve.
 The exact timing and route of the migration changes from year to year - depending on the rains.

 Kenya offers Africa's most traditional safari experience with open plains and an amazing array of wildlife.
 Whether you want to witness the Great Migration, climb Mount Kenya or relax on tropical beaches, this country has a lot to offer.

 The gem of East Africa, Tanzania offers world-class game viewing in the Serengeti and other national parks, the chance to scale Africa's highest mountain, not to mention palm-fringed beaches and Zanzibar Island.
 What an amazing country.

 0808 238 0044

 800 101 3310

 080 045 2877

 0800 562 964